Mad Men season 5: Plot

-Roger struggles to remain relevant in the company as Pete Campbell schemes to steal his plush office for himself.
-Roger begins to secretly pay Peggy and Ginsberg to produce material for him to pitch to clients.
-He also experiments with LSD, which has a profound impact on him and his own marriage to Jane; under the influence of the drug the two confess that their marriage has failed and they divorce.
-Roger meanwhile begins pursuing an affair with Megan's mother, including Don's daughter Sally catching her step-grandmother performing oral sex on Roger.
+Don's slacking at work coincides with the arrival of a new hire, in the form of young advertising phenom Michael Ginsberg, who proves to be a rival for Don and Peggy, the latter of which is frustrated over Ginsberg being able to rise faster within the company.
+When the creative team are made to pitch advertisements for a snow cone company, Don purposely leaves behind Ginsberg's material in order to pitch his own campaign, which is ultimately chosen.
+Meanwhile, Roger struggles to remain relevant in the company as Pete schemes to steal his plush office for himself, and he begins to secretly pay Peggy and Ginsberg to produce material for him to pitch to clients.
+Roger also experiments with LSD, which has a profound impact on him and his own marriage to Jane; under the influence of the drug, the two confess that their marriage has failed.
+After Roger and Jane get a divorce, Roger begins an affair with Megan's mother Marie.

-Pete Campbell, having moved to the suburbs, begins to become more and more detached from his life and starts missing the big city.
-His relationship with Lane Pryce collapses and the two fight, with Lane beating Pete up in front of the other partners.
-He also begins a relationship with Beth Dawes, the wife of a fellow train commuter, who later breaks off the affair out of guilt even though she and Pete know that her husband is unrepentant in his own adultery.
-She later tells Pete that her husband is forcing her to undergo electroshock therapy because of her manic depression.
-Pete visits his mistress one last time in the hospital, whose memories of the affair have been destroyed.
-He confronts Beth's husband later on the train, revealing the affair and culminating in a fist fight.
-Returning home defeated and alone, his wife Trudy agrees to allow Pete to rent an apartment in the city for overnight stays.

-Joan struggles with single motherhood while her husband is overseas, with help from her mother.
-However, when she discovers that Greg has signed up for another tour of duty in the Army Medical Corps without consulting her, Joan confronts Greg and in the process denounces him for his earlier rape of her and orders him out of her and their son's life.
-Greg reluctantly agrees but then files for divorce, which upsets Joan as she fears that Greg will paint her as the villain in their divorce case.
-Further complicating things is the firm's pursuit of Jaguar as a client, as Pete is able to get a promise that the agency will get the account if Joan sleeps with the head of the Jaguar dealers' association.
-Pete arranges a vote behind Don's back, and the other partners reluctantly agree to pay Joan to have sex with the executive to secure the account for them.
-However, Lane convinces Joan to take an ownership percentage of the company instead as Don tries to stop Joan from doing the deed.
-The firm wins the account, but alienates Joan and Don from the rest of the partners and from each other.
+Joan struggles with single motherhood while Greg is overseas.
+When Joan discovers that Greg has signed up for another tour of duty in the Army Medical Corps without consulting her, she kicks him out of the house.
+Greg later files for divorce, and Joan fears that he will paint her as the villain in their divorce case.
+Further complications arise for Joan in the firm's pursuit of Jaguar as a client, when Pete discovers that the agency will get the account if Joan sleeps with the head of the Jaguar dealers' association.
+Pete arranges a vote behind Don's back, and Lane convinces Joan to take an ownership percentage of the company in exchange for sleeping with the client.
+The firm ultimately wins the account, but alienates Joan and Don from the rest of the partners and from each other.